open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.90.1
+- Issue 544: error for node policy API when deployment or management attribute is empty

 ## Changes in 2.90.0
 - Issue 538: New format for node policy APIs